 Read on to learn when the upcoming March SAT is, when scores will be released online and to the colleges you chose, and the biggest pros and cons of this popular spring test date.

 The SAT is administered seven times a year in the US and six times a year abroad.
 The March SAT is available to both domestic and international students every year and typically takes place on the second Saturday of the month.

-The following chart gives the dates and deadlines for the 2020, 2021, 2022, and 2023 March SAT.
-All dates and only the 2020 deadlines have been confirmed by the College Board, while deadlines for future March SAT tests are projections based on historical data.
+The following chart gives the exam dates and deadlines for the 2021, 2022, and 2023 March SAT.
+Currently, only the 2021 dates have been confirmed by the College Board, while deadlines for future March SAT tests are projections based on historical data.

 |Test Date||Registration Deadline||Late Registration Deadline / Deadline for Changes||Waitlist Request Deadline|